The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 2020-07-15 16:09:50,885 INFO [io.quarkus] (Quarkus Main Thread) Installed features: [cdi, mutiny, rest, rest-jackson, security, smallrye-context-propagation, smallrye-jwt, vertx, vertx-web]

-Now that the REST endpoint is running, we can access it using a command line tool like curl:
+Now that the REST endpoint is running, you can access it by using a command line tool such as curl:

 curl command for /secured/permit-all